Oil Circuit Breaker

 Operation of Oil Circuit Breaker

 From fault identification to current flow interruption and system restoration, there are multiple phases involved in operating an oil circuit breaker (OCB).
-The workings of an oil circuit breaker are explained in depth here.
+The workings of an oil breakers are explained in depth here.

 Detection of Fault